 In August 2011, CCHLT commissioned a Housing Market Study for Centre County that was conducted by Mullin & Lonergan Associates.
 From the Housing Market Study, it was recommended that we continue to create a portfolio of homes that are affordable to working households earning up to 120% of the Area Median Income for Centre County.
 We should focus our efforts primarily in the Centre Region (i.e., College Township, Patton Township, Harris Township, Ferguson Township, and Halfmoon Township).
 The Centre Region is an active real estate market where demand is strong and values are increasing.
 In general, affordable sales housing should be within easy commuting distance of State College and accessible to public transportation.

-CCHLT is focusing on completing the 14-lot community, Thompson Place, in Patton Township with two new single-family homes constructed in 2016.
+CCHLT completed the 14-lot community, Thompson Place, in Patton Township with two new single-family homes constructed in 2016.
 This community has been built in collaboration with Habitat for Humanity of Greater Centre County.
-At completion, the community will consist of eleven single-family homes, two duplexes, and one mobile home.
+At completion, the community consists of eleven single-family homes, two duplexes, and one mobile home.

 Today, each of the five founding organizations maintains one representative serving on our Board of Directors.
 Board members are also active in our committees providing added expertise and support.
 As a community land trust, our team represents the diversity we strive for as a community with members from the general public, community organizations, public officials, and our residents.